 Below is a link to a scholarship PowerPoint presentation that outlines some of the major scholarship opportunities.
 Please note that deadlines for awards below can sometimes be one year before a study abroad departure.
 Please check the websites for eligibility and deadlines.

-For more information, please contact a study abroad coordinator or the Office of Student Financial Aid.
+For more information, please contact the Office of International Education study abroad team or the Office of Student Financial Aid.

 These scholarships are for up to $2,500 (semester) and $4,000 (year) for undergraduate study abroad in Japan.
-Contact the Office of International Education study abroad team for more information.

 The German Academic Exchange Service is a publicly funded independent organization of higher education institutions in Germany.
 DAAD's 14 international offices provide information and financial support for international research and study to more than 55,000 highly qualified students and faculty per year.
 Contact Dr. John Pustejovsky for more information.

 DIS is a non-profit study abraod program located in both Copenhagen and Stockholm.
 The program offers many scholarship opportunities for students studying abraod through either one of the DIS programs.
 Scholarships can range up to $5,000 per semester while abraod.

 The purpose of the Fulbright Program is "to enable the government of the United States to increase mutual understanding between the people of the United States and the people of other countries."
 The U.S. Student Fulbright Program operates in more than 140 countries worldwide, and grants are available in all fields of study.
 U.S. seniors and recent graduates interested in graduate study and research or teaching English abroad are encouraged to apply.
 Contact Dr. John Pustejovsky for more information.

 The US-UK Fulbright Commission offers Summer Institute scholarships for U.S. undergraduates with at least two years of undergraduate study left to complete.
 Students have the opportunity to study in the UK on a three, four, five or six week academic and cultural summer program.